RituPande/ritupande.github.io/_posts/2024-06-23-2024-Direct-Semidirect-Products.md

 A completely new group $$G$$  can be constructed using external direct product by taking ordered pairs of the component groups .
 The component groups of an external direct product can be completely unrelated.
 On the other hand, the components involved in internal direct product are normal subgroups of the group created after internal direct product.

 ## 2. Semidirect Product
-Semidirect product is a generalization of direct product.Just like the direct product, there is an external semidirect product and internal semidirect product.
+Semidirect product is a generalization of direct product.
+Just like the direct product, the semidirect product can be external or internal

-### 2.1 External Semidirect product
-### 2.2 Indirect Semidirect product
+### 2.1 Indirect Semidirect product

 Let $$N$$ and $$H$$ be two subgroups of a $$G$$ such that $$N$$ is normal.
 Also, let $$\phi_h(n) be the conjugate action of subgroup $$H$$ on $$N$$, where $$h \in H,n in N$$.
 Since $$H$$ is a subgroup of $$G$$ , we know that  $$hNh^{-1} \in N$$.
 This implies that $$ phi$$ is a group homophormism from $$H$$ to $$Aut(N)$$.
 More formally,
 $$\phi: H \implies Aut(N)$$